8 ways to avoid turkey fryer fires this Thanksgiving

 2. Don’t get distracted

-Distractions are the number one cause for cooking fires, according to the NFPA.
+Unattended cooking is far and away the leading cause of cooking fires, according to the US Fire Administration.
 Because families tend to gather on Thanksgiving and spend ample time in the kitchen, it’s a recipe for potential mayhem.

 Instead of catching up with Aunt Barb while you tend the turkey, focus and keep your eyes on the task at hand.
 And if you need something back in the house, ask someone else to fetch it so you don’t leave the bird unattended while it’s frying.
 A fire can happen in an instant, so never leave cooking unattended.